DNAstack/dnastack-open-data/tutorials/assign_lineage/README.md

 The input to the workflow is an array of paths to assembled SARS-CoV-2 genomes.

-For details on filling out the `inputs.json` file, see this [README](../README.md).
+For details on preparing the `inputs.json` file, see the corresponding section in the [README](../README.md#preparing-the-inputsjson-file).

-- If the workflow is being run locally, you should first download the assembly files (e.g. using the [AWS CLI](../../README.md##Data-access)), and use absolute paths to the files in the `inputs.json` file (or paths relative to the directory from which you are executing the workflow).
+- If the workflow is being run locally, you should first [download the assembly files](../../README.md#data-access), and use absolute paths to the files in the `inputs.json` file (or paths relative to the directory from which you are executing the workflow).
 - If the workflow is being run on AWS (e.g. via the [Amazon Genomics CLI](https://aws.amazon.com/genomics-cli/)), `s3://` URLs to the files in the `s3://dnastack-covid-19-data` can be used instead, and local download is not required. **Note that if the workflow is run on AWS, cloud compute and storage costs will be incurred**

 ## Example `inputs.json` files

 Each of the `example_inputs.*.json` files in this directory will run the workflow using 10 samples as input.

+- The `example_inputs.local.json` file should be used when running the workflow locally
+- The `example_inputs.aws.json` file should be used when running the workflow in AWS

 To run locally, first download the files from s3: